Can an individual give or sell dogs and cats?

 FYI

-A minor may acquire (for payment or free of charge) a cat or dog only with the consent of his parents or persons practicing parental authority.
+One minor may acquire (free of charge or in return for payment) an animal only with the consent of his parents or persons exercising parental authority.

-Your offer to donate a dog or cat must include the following information:
+Your donation offer must include the following information:

-• Scientific and vernacular names of the species, breed and variety to which the animal belongs
+- Scientific and common names of the species, breed and variety to which the animal belongs

 The offer must specify that it is a free donation without any financial consideration.